laravelkr/docs/kr/mocking.md

             // Assert a job was not pushed...
             Queue::assertNotPushed(AnotherJob::class);

-            // Assert a job was pushed with a specific chain...
+            // Assert a job was pushed with a given chain of jobs, matching by class...
             Queue::assertPushedWithChain(ShipOrder::class, [
                 AnotherJob::class,
                 FinalJob::class
             ]);

+            // Assert a job was pushed with a given chain of jobs, matching by both class and properties...
+            Queue::assertPushedWithChain(ShipOrder::class, [
+                new AnotherJob('foo'),
+                new FinalJob('bar'),
+            ]);

+            // Assert a job was pushed without a chain of jobs...
+            Queue::assertPushedWithoutChain(ShipOrder::class);
         }
     }